ibm-wsc/cloud-native-linuxone/docs/devsecops/devsecops.md

 !!! tip
     Once you add a specific task (i.e. `maven`), clicking on the oval of the task will enable you to edit its default values for your needs.

-Give the task the following parameters to do the code analysis with the proper maven goals set to do code scanning against our SonarQube server, <b>be careful to substitute the `-Dsonar.login` goal with the token that you generated in the previous step.</b>
+Give the task the following parameters to do the code analysis with the proper maven goals set to do code scanning against our SonarQube server, <b>be careful to substitute the `-Dsonar.login` goal with the token that you generated in the previous step.
+Also be mindful to put your name in the value of the `Dsonar.projectName` goal.</b>

 ![codeanalysistask](../images/DevSecOps/codeanalysistask.png)